Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 Overview

 You might be surprised to find a dovetail jig for around $50.
-But that’s exactly what you get from General Tools (a popular woodworking brand) and this one piece jig.
+But that’s precisely what you get from General Tools (a famous woodworking brand) and this one-piece jig.

 • Half-blind dovetails